lavaman131/dinov2.cpp/README.md

 ./bin/quantize ../ggml-model.gguf ../ggml-model-quant.gguf 7
 ```

-Then you can use `tiny-ggml-model-quant.gguf` just like the model in F16.
+Then you can use `ggml-model-quant.gguf` just like the model in F16.

 ### Results